-Over the past six years, the Forward Pinellas Board has awarded more than $7.6 million toward the Complete Streets projects, prioritized seven new Transportation Alternatives projects and added three new Multimodal projects to the priority list, with the intent of assisting communities in meeting their goals for mobility and safe access for all users, regardless of mode of transportation, age or physical ability.
+Over the past seven years, the Forward Pinellas Board has awarded more than $8 million toward the Complete Streets projects with the intent of assisting communities in meeting their goals for mobility and safe access for all users, regardless of mode of transportation, age or physical ability.

 The Complete Streets Program provides opportunities for transformative land use changes by creating opportunities for walkable, bikeable and more livable communities.

 Up to $100,000 will be available in Fiscal Year 2024/25 for concept planning projects and up to $1.5 million will be available for construction projects, to be included in the 2025/26-2029/30 Florida Department of Transportation Work Program.
 Forward Pinellas will be making our staff available to provide technical assistance throughout the application period.

 Previous projects awarded include funding to Pinellas Park to help create a network of safer streets along 60th Street N. that accommodate all users while also enhancing the City Center and to the City of Largo for multimodal safety improvements in the West Bay Drive Community Redevelopment Area.

 Learn more about our Complete Streets Program.